Last Update: April 2021

 This reduces the network latency between your site’s server and your visitors.

-For more on CDNs and how to choose the find one, check out The Best Content Delivery Networks for WordPress.
+For more on CDNs and choose the find one, check out How to Choose a CDN: Discover the Best CDNs for WordPress.

 If you want to take this a step further, consider enabling DNS prefetching on your site.
 This technique lets you tell the browser to perform DNS lookups on a page in the background while the user is browsing.
 For more on this, check out Preload, Prefetch, Preconnect: How to Speed Up Your Site With Browser Resource Hints.

-There are loads of other advanced techniques you could implement on your site to improve your TTFB, such as Disk IO, TLS overhead, reducing autoloaded data, and more.
-But the methods we’ve covered in this article are relatively easy to implement and will give you the biggest bang for your buck.
+You could implement loads of other advanced techniques on your site to improve your TTFB, such as Disk IO, TLS overhead, reducing autoloaded data, and more.
+But the methods we’ve covered in this article are relatively simple to implement and will give you the biggest boost for your site’s performance.
+In short, you need the best caching plugin for WordPress.